Lezyne V10 Review

-As mentioned in the ergonomics section above, the chain breaker on the V10 is straightforward and easy to use, although its smaller size does make it a little harder to hold onto when you're really applying some torque to push a pin out of the chain.
+As mentioned in the ergonomics section above, the chain breaker on the V10 is straightforward and easy to use, although its smaller size does make it a little harder to hold onto when you're applying some torque to push a pin out of the chain.
 This is similar to using the chain breaker on the Specialized EMT Pro MTB which is roughly the same size as the one on the V10.
-Overall, testers found the V10 to be more user-friendly than tools with multiple pieces like the Park Tool IB-3 and the OneUp EDC, but a little less than tools with no cover or case like the Specialized EMT Pro MTB of the Blackburn Tradesman.
+Overall, testers found the V10 to be more user-friendly than tools with multiple pieces like the Park Tool IB-3 and the OneUp EDC and Blackburn Switch Wrap, but a little less than tools with no cover or case like the Specialized EMT Pro MTB or the Blackburn Tradesman.

 The V10 appears to be a very durable product.
 It is made with an all metal construction that includes machined aluminum side plates, forged and machined Cr-V+ anti-corrosion bits, a stainless steel chain breaker, and Chrome Vanadium steel hardware.
 The anti-corrosion bits should never rust or tarnish, and the heads all look like new even after repeated use.